mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

  - The names of the edges exist (name field given as input through the launcher), and **the name of the outgoing edge is exactly the same as one of its incoming edges**.

 .. note::
    As for now, there is no other test on the strings than strict equality.
-Therefore, any typing error, an upper/lower case difference, etc. will not allow to match the names.
+Therefore, any typing error, any upper/lower case difference, etc. will not allow to match the names.
 Tests on toponym similarity could improve this criterion (see Perspectives_).
 Beware also that strings such as "NR" or "N/A" that indicate unknown toponyms will be detected as identical names.
 We chose not to implement a criterion to eliminate this case as writing conventions in the database may differ.

  - One of the incoming strokes is **at least 3 times longer** than the other incoming strokes.
  - The stroke that **forms an angle with the downstream edge that is the closest to 180 degrees**.